Coalescing Brownian flows: A new approach: Invariance principle for coalescing random walks

-in distribution on $(\Pi^n, \varrho^n)$. \end{lemma} The lemma says that $n$ coalescing random walks converge to $n$ coalescing Brownian motions, which is of course hardly surprising.
+The lemma says that $n$ coalescing random walks converge to $n$ coalescing Brownian motions, which is of course hardly surprising.
 For a detailed proof of this fact, see \cite{nrs05}, which we will not repeat here.
 But later while treating coalescing random walks on Sierpinski gasket, we will provide a new proof of the above result that holds in greater generality.

-The proof of the lower bound \eqref{e.LB} is now easy.
-Fix $n \ge 1$ and $z_1, \ldots, z_n \in \R^2$.
-Let $z_1^\eta, \ldots, z_n^\eta \in \LL_\eta$ such that $z_i^\eta \to z_i$.
-Let $\cW^\eta_n = \Cr(\Gamma^\eta(z_1^\eta, \ldots, z_n^\eta) )$ and $\cW_n = \Cr(\Gamma(z_1, \ldots, z_n))$.
+The proof of the lower bound (\ref{eLB}) is now easy.
+Fix $n \ge1$ and $z_1, \ldots, z_n \in\R^2$.
+Let $z_1^\eta, \ldots, z_n^\eta \in\LL_\eta$ such that $z_i^\eta\to z_i$.
+Let $\cW^\eta_n = \Cr (\Gamma^\eta(z_1^\eta, \ldots, z_n^\eta) )$ and $\cW_n = \Cr (\Gamma(z_1, \ldots, z_n))$.
 By monotonicity,

-as $\eta \to 0$, where the convergence follows from Lemma~\ref{l:kpoint}.
-Taking a limit as $n\to \infty$, for a fixed enumeration $z_1, z_2, \ldots $ of a dense countable set $\cD$ in $\R^2$, we obtain by Theorem \ref{t.BW}
+as $\eta\to0$, where the convergence follows from Lemma~\ref{lkpoint}.
+Taking a limit as $n\to\infty$, for a fixed enumeration $z_1, z_2, \ldots$ of a dense countable set $\cD$ in $\R^2$, we obtain by Theorem~\ref{tBW}

 as desired.